 Timing that stays away from the crowds

 Timing is an important factor when avoiding crowds on the Sacred Valley day tours.
 And by the way, do not take it as an anti-social attitude.
 It’s just that there are lots of benefits to sidestepping big crowds.
 For instance, it can give you a more intimate and genuine travel experience.
 Besides, bear in mind that in all tourist areas, local authorities are promoting social distancing.

-Group tours can be a great alternative for those who are on a tight budget.
-But it comes with limitations regarding schedule, stops, and mealtimes.
-On the contrary, a private tour offers you the freedom to do as many things as you please!
-Also, when it comes to transportation, think about what do feel more comfortable with; Traveling on tourist buses and having the chance to know new people or having your driver get you around at your own pace.
-Apus Peru are experts in Sacred Valley Private tours – more about that below!
+Group tours can be a great alternative for those who are on a tight budget, but it comes with limitations regarding schedule, stops, and mealtimes.
+By contrast, we think a Sacred Valley private tour from Cusco is the best way to travel.
+A private tour offers you the freedom to do as many things as you please!
+Also, when it comes to transportation, think about what you feel more comfortable with: Traveling on tourist buses and having the chance to know new people, or having your driver take you around at your own pace.

-Good transport – reputable drivers, and good tyres and regular maintenance
+Good transport – reputable drivers, good tires and regular maintenance

 An important tip when using transportation services on a Sacred Valley tour is to hire a recommended driver or transport operator.

 If you leave or lose your belongings (especially cameras, bags, or cellphones) in trusted transportation service, your beloved devices can be easily retrieved, but on the contrary, if you hire a random driver your items are gone forever.
 In addition, when you visit different tourist and archeological sites the last thing you want to do is to carry your backpacks with you, that’s why we recommend our trusted drivers who can keep safe your objects while you enjoy your tour of the Sacred Valley.

 Finally, some travelers talk about the high speeds and reckless driving of the common driver of the street which is something to think about!
 Cheaper taxis normally drive much faster in order to get to their next fare.